Affiliated with

 Board of Directors- Note Taker

-Board of Director - Health Care Overseer
+Terry Wilson - Board Member, Health Care Overseer

 I’m a retired electrical engineer.
 My semiconductor career spanned from (RAM) memory design to radio chips used in iPhones and GPS.
 I’m constantly amazed at how the industry advanced from a few hundred devices on a chip in the 70’s, to millions of devices on a chip in the 20xx’s.